Fellowship and Aid to the Christians of the East

-L'Œuvre d'Orient has recently decided to grow its network out of France, and first in UK, through the establishment of a British based charity, Help Eastern Christians (registration in progress).
-Like its mother charity, Help Eastern Christians (HEC) supports Christians and, more generally, people in distress in eastern countries and the Middle East.
+L'Œuvre d'Orient has recently decided to grow its network out of France, and first in UK, through the establishment of a British based charity, Fellowship and Aid to the Christians of the East.
+Like its mother charity, Fellowship and Aid to the Christians of the East supports Christians and, more generally, people in distress in eastern countries and the Middle East.

 160 years devoted to serving christians in eastern countries